HOW IT WORKS

 What does it cost to attend CASC?

 CASC is a public school, so there is no tuition.
 We provide South Carolina-certified teachers and instructional materials.
 Students and families will be responsible for providing some common household materials (such as printer ink and paper).
 Qualified students receive a loaner laptop and an internet stipend.
-Our enrollment consultants can help address your technological and computer questions and needs.
+Our enrollment consultants can help address your technology and computer questions and needs.

 What is the attendance policy?